Jonathan-Git-Hub-dev/JWT/README.md

 ##### Create_User
 this interface create an entry in the 'Incomplete_User' table and emails the accompanying varifcation code to the user this interface expects
 - email : email of the new account
-- password : password for the new account when a novel email an correctly formated password is recieved nothing is return to the calling process errors
+- password : password for the new account.\

+when a novel email an correctly formated password is recieved nothing is return to the calling process errors
 - 403 : data provided incorrect